|

 Ya Hon – is a savory hot pot that typically includes fresh ingredients like vegetables, meats, and noodles, all cooked at the table.
 It’s a heartwarming representation of shared moments and flavors during the Cambodian New Year.

-Cambodian New Year is the time to watch the many traditional plays being showcased, to enjoy Khmer traditional dancing, rope pulling contests, and many other games with their family and friends.
+Cambodian New Year 2024 is the time to watch the many traditional plays being showcased, to enjoy Khmer traditional dancing, rope pulling contests, and many other games with their family and friends.
+It’s a nice activity to add to your itinerary in Cambodia.

 Traditionally, it is also the only time when young boys and girls are supposed to play together.
 It’s also a period when young men often look for potential brides.